 Physics is taught in specially designed labs and classrooms by specialist staff.
 Students will have two teachers for the subject, and will be expected to undertake homework and independent study outside of the classroom.
 Assessment is by three exam papers and practical endorsement.
 The first two exam papers contribute 37% of the grade and the final exam is synoptic and makes up 26% of the final grade.
-Mathematical skills will make up a minimum of 40% of the questions through the three papers.
+Mathematical skills will make up a minimum of 40% of the questions throughout all three of the examination papers.
 To pass the practical endorsement element, students are required to carry out practical activities, recorded in lab books.